BEER BOTTLES, CASES & KEGS

 BOTTLES AFTER 1957

 Wood barrels were used after Prohibition in the 1930s and 1940s, as illustrated by the Student Prince wooden barrel from Heidelberg Brewery in Covington, KY, below left.
-Bavarian acquired this brewery in 1949 and used it as their Plant No. 2 until November, 1954.
+Bavarian acquired this brewery in 1949 and operated it as their Plant No. 2 until November, 1954.
 These wood keys were replaced by aluminum glass lined barrels after WWII, particularly in the early 1950s as shown in the other image below.
 A standard barrel contains 31 gallons.
 However, smaller '"pony" keys and other size keys were also made.
 Bavarian had a Wash House to clean and reuse the kegs and bottles.

 To protect the connection on a metal keg with a tap, a keg cap was used.
 The Bavarian's Old Style cap in red on the right was used from around 1950 until 1957.
 The Bavarian's Select caps below were used from 1957 until 1966.
 The different color caps are believed to differentiate between the two different taxes (and alcohol content) for Ohio and a another tax (with with only one alcohol content) for Kentucky.